oslokommune/composite-actions/package-and-upload-artifact/README.md

 # Package and upload artifact

-Packages Docker images or files/folders per environment using data from a JSON config: docker sources are pushed to ECR for later Terraform-driven ECS deploys, while file/folder sources are zipped if needed and uploaded to S3 for a Lambda + CloudFront deployment flow.
-Each environment entry (e.g. dev/prod) in the config carries its AWS account, bucket, role, and repository metadata so the action can iterate over every defined target.
+Packages Docker images or files for every environment listed in the JSON config, using the AWS account, bucket, role, and repository data defined there.
+Docker sources are retagged and pushed to ECR so Terraform can deploy them to ECS.
+Files or folders are zipped if needed, copied to S3, and later published through the Terraform → Lambda → CloudFront flow.

 ## Usage